-Across Nova Scotia every October, Mi’kmaq History Month is celebrated and community activities and events share and showcase Mi’kmaw history.
-This year’s theme is food and its significance in Mi’kmaw culture.
+Across Nova Scotia every October, Mi’kmaq History Month is celebrated, and community activities and events share and showcase Mi’kmaw history.
+This year’s theme is A’tukwemk aq A’tukowinu’k – Storytelling and Storytellers.
 Everyone is encouraged and welcome to participate.

 How to Participate in Mi’kmaq History Month